 - Loss of consortium - Sometimes a truck crash victim is too injured to return to work and enjoy other daily activities they were accustomed to.
 This may include the inability to enjoy intimate moments with his or her spouse.
 When this is the case, the victim may have a right to hold the at-fault party liable for loss of consortium.

 - Loss of companionship - Surviving family members who lost a loved one in a truck crash and depended on the deceased victim for companionship, leadership, or emotional support, could be eligible for these benefits.

 At Frankl Kominsky, our experienced lawyers have the necessary knowledge and resources to find certain details that may help prove the cause for the truck crash.
 For example, our firm can bring in an accident reconstructionist in to further investigate and help rebuild the scene of the crash to show the court and insurance companies how it actually occurred.How Much Time Do I Have to File a Claim?

 If you or a loved one was injured in a truck accident, you may think that you have ample time to file an injury claim.
-However, according to the Florida Statute of limitations, in most cases, you only have four years from the date of the crash to file a claim against the at-fault truck driver.
+However, according to the Florida Statute of limitations, in most cases, you only have two years from the date of the crash to file a claim against the at-fault truck driver.
 If you fail to submit the claim on time, it may be dismissed by the court and you will be disqualified from being able to pursue financial compensation.

 If you lost a loved one in a trucking accident, you may need to file a wrongful death claim, which means you will usually only have two years from the date of the death to file a valid claim.
 There may be instances where the statute of limitations can be stopped for a certain period or other situations when your claim may be due sooner, depending on the details.